mpwesthuizen/agile_scrum.md/README.md

 #### Definition of Done
 This is when all the acceptance criteria is met that makes a product increment releasable.

-In product development there are 3 factors to the definition of done
+In product development there are 3 factors to the definition of done:

 ##### 1) Business/functional requirements via EPICS/User Stories:
 These are product functionality that is defined in a specific perspective.
 They will follow the below format;